Housing advice: coronavirus (COVID-19)

 For tips on what other steps you can take to keep safe, click here.

-For up to date Welsh Government guidance on self-isolating, click here.
+For up to date Welsh Government guidance on self-isolating in shared accommodation, click here.

 Can my landlord come around to carry out repairs?

 Landlords have the same responsibilities for repairs during the coronavirus pandemic.
 You should report repairs by phone, email or online.